deter-project/docs/site/docs/education/course-setup.md

 Some classes within the same institution may be taught by different instructors each time.
 To hand your class off to another instructor:

-1. Ask the new instructor to [use this link](https://www.isi.deterlab.net/joinproject.php) to create a DETERLab account and join the project "Share".
-If they already have a DETERLab account, skip this step.
+1. Create a TA account for the new instructor
 2. Either you or the new instructor should [file a ticket](https://trac.deterlab.net/wiki/GettingHelp) asking Testbed Ops to complete the hand-off.

 **Please follow these steps even if a hand-off is temporary.**